TaskMetadata/KSP-console-to-PC-save-converter/README.md

 3. I’ve written this page for use with a Windows computer and an Xbox.
 This should still work on Mac and Linux, albeit some instructions might be wrong (e.g. there is no Microsoft Store on Mac or Linux).
 Use equivalent methods for them.\
 ***As for Playstation*** – The Playstation edition is very similar to the Xbox edition, if not identical, and their save structures are the same.
 Therefore, the .py extractor on this page can be used on their files too.
 However, you'll need another way to actually get the save files off the console; this page only has instructions for downloading the saves off of Xboxes (steps 1-3).
 I've heard that the PS4 can download savefiles onto USB, and apparently there is a subscription service for Playstation 5 that allows uploading savefiles to the cloud. -- edit: I have confirmed that you can indeed download save files from ps4 and ps5, but they are encrypted and in an unreadable format.
 I have no experience in ps4 or ps5 tools, but it seems like they can be decrypted using other tools.
 You'll need to do that before using the standalone .py programs here.
-Therefore, steps 1 to 3 are for Xbox only (as they are instructions to download the saves from an Xbox) but I still *highly recommend* reading step 3, as it includes info that is seen in the Playstation version too.
-Steps 4 and 5 apply to both consoles - once you have obtained the save files from a playstation, you may proceed to step 3/4.
-Do also note that I may mention Xbox buttons or Xbox saves, but generally you can replace it with an equivalent process or word for Playstation.
+Therefore, steps 1 and 2 are for Xbox only (as they are instructions to download the saves from an Xbox) but I still *highly recommend* reading them, as it includes info that is seen in the Playstation version too.
+Steps 3 and 4 apply to both consoles - once you have obtained the save files from a playstation, you may proceed to step 3/4.
+Do also note that I may mention Xbox buttons or Xbox saves, but generally you can replace the word with an equivalent process or word for Playstation.

-5.
+4. Please do not name any folders relating to this project as "common", as this can cause a conflict with the savegame-folder-renamer.py program.
+There will be a "common" file/folder downloaded by the program; that's fine, don't rename it.

+5. (pertains to step 3) if you need to change the Xbox profile/Microsoft account that the downloader will use, and you've already run the downloader and pasted in the authentication link, you'll need to delete the saved authentication tokens: find "user_tokens.json" in the "Downloader (modified spark downloader)" folder and delete it, then run the downloader again.
+It should re-prompt you to do the authentication link.

+6. The downloader does not work with child (<18) Microsoft accounts, as the authentication system for those works a little differently.

 ## Instructions: